ibrahimhasnat/crud-api-with-jwt-auth/readme.md

-A CRUD application API with the JWT authentication feature where have the user register and login API can CRUD post under a user.
+A CRUD application API with the JWT authentication using Node and Express

 ## Quick Start